stevenrskelton/stevenrskelton.github.io/_posts/2022-10-19-tradeaudit-mobile-app-infrastructure.md

 feature growth often is better served by expanding server-side languages or frameworks in the future, especially when implementing under a microservice paradigm.

-The initial server-side implementation chosen for TradeAudit is based around Akka-HTTP and Akka-Streams.
+The initial server-side implementation chosen for Trade Audit is based around Akka-HTTP and Akka-Streams.

 _It should be noted that the [Sept 7, 2002](https://www.lightbend.com/blog/why-we-are-changing-the-license-for-akka)
 license change will require paid licenses to use *future* Akka releases; this also won't apply to many no/low revenue projects,